-In the Colorado criminal justice system, sexually violent predators (SVPs) are treated as a more serious class of convicted sex offenders.
+In the Colorado criminal justice system, the term sexually violent predators (SVPs) refers to a more serious and higher risk class of convicted sex offenders.
 Unlike other sex offenders, SVPs must register for life.
 They must also update their information four times a year rather than just once per year.

 SVP designation is for sex offenders who:

 - were convicted of sexual assault or unlawful sexual contact,